1.0 Recap

 in Physics; a dot.

-tiny stand-alone chunk of an object, a two or three dimensional dot.
+a tiny stand-alone chunk of an object, a two or three dimensional dot.
 This is all that a point is.
-That is all that we
+That is all that

-have in front of our eyes.
-If you wish to think of a point as an elephant in the horizon or as an atom at the tip of
+we have in front of our eyes.
+If you wish to think of a point as an elephant in the horizon or as an atom at the

-your nose, that is your prerogative, but in the end it is just an infinitesimal spec.
-In Physics, a point is just as
+tip of your nose, that is your prerogative, but in the end it is just an infinitesimal spec.
+In Physics, a point is

-cannot define it.
+they cannot define it.
 A point has the simplest shape known in Geometry: we typically imagine it as a circle.
-If a

-point is alleged to be a geometric figure, it must meet a single requirement: shape.
-Without shape we are not
+If a point is alleged to be a geometric figure, it must meet a single requirement: shape.
+Without shape we are

 3.0 Is this 'definition' useful, Bill?

-Science and in Physics we don't give a damn whether a stupid mathematician can use a definition.
-This is
+but in Science and in Physics we don't give a damn whether a stupid mathematician can use a definition.

-WHAT a point IS.
-If the mathematicians cannot use this exhibit to explain their theories, perhaps they should
+This is WHAT a point IS.
+If the mathematicians cannot use this exhibit to explain their theories, perhaps

 4.0 This is your personal version of a dot

-irrelevant.
+are irrelevant.
 Mathematicians have been using their 'undefined' point for centuries.
-Who am I to come in and try
+Who am I to come in

-to change this tradition so late in the game?
-They may argue that the point that I am proposing is simply my
+and try to change this tradition so late in the game?
+They may argue that the point that I am proposing is

 Again, they miss the 'point'!
 This is not my version of a point.
 This is what a point is for the purposes of